Back to blog

 This method allows you to search using any Bing url, meaning you will have to pass two required parameters: url& `source`.
 It also takes optional parameters such as user_agent_type, geo_location & callback_url.

-To scrape a Bing SERP with SERP Scraper API, the source parameter should be set to bing, and the url should be a valid Bing website URL.
+To scrape a Bing SERP with Web Scraper API, the source parameter should be set to bing, and the url should be a valid Bing website URL.
 The user_agent_type tells the API which device the user agent will use, i.e., desktop.
 The geo_location parameter is used to determine the user's geographical location making the request.

 Finally, the callback_url parameter is used to specify a URL to which the server should send a response after processing the request.